Shortland

 Shortland faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 20.2%, significantly lower than NSW's average of 32.2%.
+The area has lower university qualification rates than NSW, with 20.2% compared to the state average of 32.2%.
+This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are the most common at 14.4%, followed by postgraduate qualifications (4.2%) and graduate diplomas (1.6%).
-Vocational credentials are prevalent, with 37.8% of residents aged 15+ holding them, including advanced diplomas (8.5%) and certificates (29.3%).
-Educational participation is high, with 30.2% currently enrolled in formal education, comprising 10.7% in tertiary, 7.3% in primary, and 5.1% in secondary education.
+Trade and technical skills are prominent, with 37.8% of residents aged 15+ holding vocational credentials – advanced diplomas (8.5%) and certificates (29.3%).

-Educational participation is notably high, with 30.2% of residents currently enrolled in formal education.
+Educational participation is high, with 30.2% of residents currently enrolled in formal education.
 This includes 10.7% in tertiary education, 7.3% in primary education, and 5.1% pursuing secondary education.

 Frequently Asked Questions - Education